JuliaIO/LibSerialPort.jl/docs/src/index.md

 Many of the read/write methods defined in `Base` that operate on an object of type `IO` can also be used with objects of type `SerialPort`.
-Therefore we repead the documentations of some of these here.
+Therefore we repeat the documentation of some of these here.
 (Note that some of the following docstings also refer to other methods that are not applicable to `SerialPort`.)